 I turned and ran.
 Halfway to the front door, I stopped.
 I can’t leave my Mama.
 I just got her.
 I can’t lose two mothers in such a short time.
-I turned and ran back, stopping by an upside down reclining chair.
-I watched my mother.
+I spun and sprinted.
+Stopping by an upside down reclining chair, I watched her.

 She still clung by one hand.
 The fingertips of her other hand came into view, but only for a few seconds.
 She’s struggling.
 I can’t get down that steep incline.
 I looked to my left.
 She’s only about twenty feet from the wall.
 There’s a ledge … if she could only use her ….

 Her other hand appeared over the edge.
 Good for you, Mama.
 Now get to the ledge … use your powers!